hdlguy/kria_ubuntu/petalinux/readme.md

 petalinux-package boot --force --u-boot --fpga ../../implement/results/top.bit

+### Prepare an SD card
+    * put an SD card in an adapter and plug into your workstation. sudo gparted
+    * select your SD card from the pull down in the upper right (WARNING: select the correct device because it will be erased.)
+    * Create a 500MB FAT32 partition named BOOT.
+    * Create a ext4 partition named rootfs.
+Use the rest of the card.

 ### Copy to SD Card
 cp images/linux/BOOT.BIN /media/pedro/BOOT/; cp images/linux/image.ub /media/pedro/BOOT/; cp images/linux/boot.scr /media/pedro/BOOT/; sync